 Maybe she meets some devilish Irish lad who distracts her from her primary purpose and she must realign her priorities.
 The possibilities for action - and conflict - are endless.

 Perhaps Fiona makes a new acquaintance who takes on a motherly role, reducing those feelings of doubt about moving so far away from home.
 Perhaps she submits the revised version of her book and it's accepted.
-Maybe she tells the devilish lad to bugger off so she can focus on her work.
+Maybe she tells the devilish lad she's not interested so she can focus on her work.

 In the falling action, we see things start to wind down.